PLC Communications : PLC Training Best Practices

-Some PLCs do not have automatic setup for their modem/RS232 ports, in which case you have to insure configuration for port on PLC matches what setting is in device PLC is communicating with.
+Some PLCs do not have an automatic setup for their modem/RS232 ports, in which case you have to ensure configuration for the port on PLC matches what setting is in device PLC is communicating with.
 (IE: parity bit, baud rate, etc.)

 9 pin Null modem cables have pins 2 and 3 switched on each end.

-GE PLC's do not ground the face of the ProfiBus interface cards or remote I/O, Siemens does.
+GE PLCs does not ground the face of the ProfiBus interface cards or remote I/O, Siemens does.